CUCyber/cucyber.github.io/class/networking-security/networking-security.md

 ## Overview

-* An introduction to networking and basic network security principles.
+* An introduction to basic network security principles.